Home

 FACTS ABOUT LEARNING DISABILITIES:

-• Different types of learning disorders affect the brain’s ability to receive and process information.
+Learning disorders affect the brain’s ability to receive and process information.
 They are not an indicator of your child’s intelligence.
 In fact, children with disabilities often have average or above average intelligence.
-They are also very common.
-According to the US Department of Health, 6 million children have some type of learning problem and receive special education services.
+Disabilities are also very common.
+According to the US Department of Health, 6 million children have some type of problem with learning and receive special education services.

 • The most common types are difficulties with basic reading and language skills and speech disorders.
 80% of children with learning disorders have reading problems.